 - iSpring offers a 1-year money-back guarantee and lifetime tech support for all its products.

 - The ED2000 does not change the chemistry of the water, unlike salt-based systems.

 iSpring is one of the most reliable water purification and water improvement companies out there.
 They constantly strive to create quality, effective, and affordable products, and their electronic water descaler is no exception.

-The antenna cable is thick and durable but is still easy to wrap around the descaler with no fear of damaging.
-My favorite feature of this unit is the built-in mounting bracket that has multiple different pilot holes that are easily identifiable and will fit most size screws when you install it.
+The antenna cable is thick and durable but is still easy to wrap around the descaler with no fear of damage.
+My favorite feature of this unit is the built-in mounting bracket with multiple different pilot holes that are easily identifiable and will fit most size screws when you install it.

-In terms of installation, iSpring is one of the best companies when it comes to technical support and customer service.
-They have tons of online videos and resource material that will help you with installation and anything else you may need help with.
+In terms of installation, iSpring is one of the best companies for technical support and customer service.
+They have tons of online videos and resource material to help you with installation and anything else you may need help with.

 You get a full 1-year warranty from the manufacturer in addition to all these other support items.
 The descaler does a great job of removing hard water deposits that can cause itchy skin and plugged up appliances.

 - There was an immediate improvement in the amount of scale build-up throughout the home.

 - The system’s control board is strong and sturdy and is easily attached to any wall.

 - It works with any 110-volt electrical supply, so finding a spot to install it is easy.